whitneyburton/portfolios/students/1611-front/rebecca-holt/20170303-rebecca-holt-m2.markdown

 *  Staci was a really awesome partner.
 She is calm and confident.
 We worked really well together both from home and collaborating together.
 You should speak up more often because you really know what you're doing!

 * Jon is easy to pair with and open to other's ideas.
 He follows the pace of the person he pairs with and doesn't move too fast ahead.
 He is great at conveying his thoughts and talking through his code.

+* Tim is a great partner to have.
+He is always excited and open to new ideas.
+He is confident in his work but also doesn't go too fast or too slow for his partner.
+He is supportive of all ideas and welcomes them even if they don't aline with his own.
+He shouldn't be afraid to take a break sometimes, he works so hard and he deserves it.

 ####Pairing Feedback